learn-academy-2020-echo/wildlife-tracker-filippo20u/README.md

     end

-# Amanda
+# Amanda Code review:

-# 9) Story: As the consumer of the API, I can run a report to list all sightings during a given time period.
+# 9)Story: As the consumer of the API, I can run a report to list all sightings during a given time period.

-# Controller updated:
+#Controller updated:

 class SightingsController < ApplicationController def index